cemonal/recaptcha-validation-api/README.md

 # reCAPTCHA Validator API

 This application serves as a backend API for validating reCAPTCHA tokens.
-It provides a secure and flexible solution for web applications looking to integrate reCAPTCHA validation without directly communicating with Google's or other reCAPTCHA services.
+It provides a secure and flexible solution for web applications looking to integrate reCAPTCHA validation without directly communicating with Google's reCAPTCHA services.
 The application can use different reCAPTCHA endpoints based on the region or other requirements.

 ## Features